seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 Until now we had very simple routes.
 The real application always has more complex routes that may contain wildcards.
 Let's say that we want to view a certain task by a specified id: `/tasks/123`.
 As an ID of the task, we use its index in the `$tasks` array.
 If there is a task with a specified index in the `$tasks` array we return it, otherwise, we return a `404` response.
 How can we implement this?

-First of all, we need a new middleware for viewing the task by id and a new router for it:
+First of all, we need a new middleware for viewing the task by id and a new route for it:

 {% highlight php %}
 <?php